maxmind/geoipupdate/doc/GeoIP.conf.md

 * `AccountID` - Your MaxMind account ID.
 This was formerly known as `UserId`.
 * `LicenseKey` - Your case-sensitive MaxMind license key.
-* `EditionIDs`  -List of database edition IDs.
+* `EditionIDs` - List of database edition IDs.
 Edition IDs may consist of letters, digits, and dashes (e.g., "GeoIP2-City", "106").
 Note: this was formerly called `ProductIds`.